Getting Started Edit

 - super (only super user admins)

-The following tab names are available on Theme
+The following tab names are available on Theme entities:

 - public (only publically accessable themes)